-CS 151L: Computer Programming Fundamentals.
+CS 151L: Computer Programming Fundamentals for Non-Majors [in C++].
 (3) An introduction to the art of computing.
+Not intended for Computer Science majors or minors.
 The objective of the course is an understanding of the relationship between computing and problem solving.
 Programs will be written in C++.
-Prerequisite: Math 150 and basic knowledge of Unix.
-Students unfamiliar with Unix can obtain this knowledge from CS 161L or ME 101L.
-3 lectures.
-I hr. lab.
-Prerequisite: Math 150 and either CS 101LT or CS102LT.
-CS 160LT: Introduction to Java.
+Prerequisites: Math 150 and either CS 101LT or CS 102LT.
+CS 152L: Computer Programming Fundamentals for Computer Science Majors [in Javal.
+(3) An introduction to the art of computing.
+Intended for Computer Science majors or minors.
+The objective of the course is an understanding of the relationship between computing and problem solving.
+Programs will be written in Love.
+Prerequisites: Math 150 and either CS 101LT or CS 102LT.
+CS 160T: Introduction to Java.
 (3) This course introduces writing object-oriented programs with the JAVA language.
 It introduces JAVA applications and the writing of JAVA applets.
 Prerequisite: CT 102LT.

-CS 170LT: Introduction to Visual Basic.
+CS 170T: Introduction to Visual Basic.
 (3)

 Introduces how to program in a Windows environment using Visual Basic.
 Fundamental programming techniques will be discussed.
 Students will learn procedural programming, how to develop a graphical user interface in Windows, and how to work with events and objects.

 Prerequisite: CT 102LT.